OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **DOC TEAM NOTE:**
 <div class="well">
 For some guidance writing this section:

 * Installation walkthrough: [web link](http://technodrone.blogspot.com/2012/05/openindiana-installation-walkthrough.html)
 * Installation videos: [web link](https://www.youtube.com/watch?v#VVWP_5oAy3w)
 </div>

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">

-Before you install the OpenSolaris OS on a system that is running the Linux OS, save a copy of the menu.lst file.
+Before you install OpenIndiana on a system that is running the Linux OS, save a copy of the menu.lst file.
 The contents of the GRUB menu.lst file dictate what is displayed in the GRUB menu when you boot the system.
 You will need to update the GRUB menu after the installation.
 </div>

 <!-- CAUTION: --> <i class="fa fa-exclamation-triangle fa-lg" aria-hidden="true"></i> **CAUTION:**
 <div class="well">
 Please take note the following important considerations:

 * The installation overwrites the whole disk layout if one of the following is true: